 Small boutique hotels run by locals, as opposed to major chains, are a much better way to immerse yourself in the culture and lifestyle of the country you are in.
 Winter travel is, even more, fun during the holidays.

 Before we left for Poland, I noticed that our travel agent had booked us into a big American hotel in Warsaw that was 30 minutes away from the old town center.
 That didn’t sit well with me because I love being within walking distance of historical sites and medieval towns.
-I went online to TripAdvisor and found a hotel with glowing reviews called The Castle Inn.
+I went found a hotel online with glowing reviews called The Castle Inn.
 It’s located across from the Royal Castle in Old Town Warsaw and has a quirky, bohemian feel.
 Each room has a different theme.
 Our travel agent immediately protested, but I made him make the switch.
 I’m so glad I did because we absolutely adored our room.
 The hotel staff was friendly, helpful and they had a fabulous free “Polish” breakfast.
 Check out the guy who sits in their lobby below.

 Our room had a psychedelic theme.